Virtual Clinic Videos

 diesels were a large part of the Long Island Railroad (LIRR)

 diesel roster around 1964.
-These engines pose a bit of a
+These engines pose a bit of a challenge

-fits around the motor and flywheels.
-However, loud, clear
+motor and flywheels.
+However, loud, clear diesel sound can be

-diesel sound can be installed in these engines relatively
+installed in these engines relatively easily.

 Intermediate Resin Casting — John Griffith

-This clinic reviews how to make
+This clinic reviews how to make molds

-roof with see through windows.
-I demonstrate how simple
+through windows.
+I demonstrate how simple one-sided molds are used

-one-sided molds are used to produce car sides and a roof.
+to produce car sides and a roof.

 Layout Ideas From The Opera — John